Kunlong1994/lab3/Lab-01.md

 **d.
 Is information stored in your device?
 Where?
 How?**

-### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.
+### 2. Using your diagram, figure out where a good point would be to hijack your device and implant an LED.
 (Alternately, you can hijack a light or other display on the device using an extra button.)

 ### 3. Build your light!